owebeeone/sdax/SDAX_DAG_MODE.md

 ```

 **Note**: Node elision is optional.
 It reduces overhead but adds complexity.
 For most use cases, the overhead of skipping nodes at runtime is negligible.

+Implementation note: In the current analyzer, nodes for pre-execute are simply tasks that do not define `pre_execute` (they may still define `execute` to satisfy `AsyncTask` validation).
+These do not create pre-execute barriers and are followed through when computing effective dependencies.

 ## Error Handling